- Prerequisite: Successful completion of Year 1 Paper Composition

 Arts Management in Practice

 A practical module in Arts Management focusing on the Classical Music industry delivered as a combination of seminars and practical classes.
 Subjects covered include marketing, stakeholder management, project management, fundraising and finance, and ‘creating a project with impact’.
 Classes include group tasks and students are expected to present their findings to their peers.
 Assessment will be report and presentation based.

 An Introduction to Sound Recording Techniques

 An introduction to the skills required in contemporary recording.
 The course covers aspects of microphone use and placement; mixing and balancing; monitoring; production and engineering techniques; track compilation and post-production and CD-R Mastering.
 The course is primarily practice based, and takes a musical, as opposed to a technical, approach to recording.

-This course will familiarize students with 18th-century counterpoint techniques through the study of major repertoire and the writing of a variety of small forms such as canons, preludes, and inventions.
+This course will familiarise students with 18th-century counterpoint techniques through the study of major repertoire and the writing of a variety of small forms such as canons, preludes, and inventions.
 The course will also include the introduction to the fugue, in form of exercises and writing of an exposition.
 An emphasis will be placed on practical skills.
 This course is suitable for anyone interested in deepening their understanding of counterpoint as well as developing their practical writing skills, and is particularly suitable for composers.